The-OpenROAD-Project/OpeNPDN/README.md

 (1) Training flow
 - This flow must be run only once for a new PDK or a new *region* size.
--  It involves a simulated annealing based optimization which generates the necessary data to train the CNN.
-The optimization takes significantly long time to run.
-However, this is only a one-time cost, since it must be performed only once for a given PDK.
-To help speed-up this process, the training flow can be run in parallel depending on the number of CPUs availble on the system.
+-  It involves an enumerative based optimization which generates the necessary data to train the CNN.
+This is only a one-time cost, since it must be performed only once for a given PDK.
 The details of which are in the [tool_config.json](/input/tool_config.json) file.
       Please refer to [tool_config](/doc/tool_config.md) for instructions on how to populate this file.
+The maximum current
 - Steps to run:
-    - Define the details of the templates, for a given PDK and regions size, in [template_definition.json](input/template_definition.json) file.
-Please refer to the [template_definition.md](doc/template_definition.md) for instruction on how to populate this file
+    - Define the details of the templates, for a given PDK  in [PDN.cfg](input/PDN.cfg) file.
+    - Defin template size and per unit resistance and via resistance in [tech_spec.json](input/tech_spec.json) file
+    - Define the maximum current for a spcific PDK, in the [tool_config.json](input/tool_config.json)
     - In the terminal:
 `make train`